 Node.js!
 I’m an absolute fan of node.
 If I only look at how many modules there are now for it – very impressive.
 I hope I can do even more with it, if time allows.
 Just as interesting is the topic Internet of Things, where I am building an SAP showcase with the MakerSpace Munich (https://www.maker-space.de/).
 Hopefully I can share some insights with you within the next couple of weeks!
 And privately I would also like to build more with IoT, let’s see when the time allows.

 What about your sparetime?

 In summer I mainly play tennis or try to pretend to play tennis.
 The most unusual team, the men’s team of TC Oberaudorf, is not only about tennis.
-Accordingly we ended the season – the descent was prevented by a hair’s breadth 🙂 I also try to climb as many different mountains around me as possibly, alone, with my girlfriend or just with friends.
+Accordingly we ended the season – the descent was prevented by a hair’s breadth 🙂 I also try to climb as many different mountains around me as possibly, alone or just with friends.
 Only a few weeks ago I had climbed my first 3000m peak.